 The most varied and vibrant event series on Dublin’s design scene, Ladies, Wine & Design (LWD) mixes social with professional, cracking the capital-wide open and encouraging its female talent to burn bright.
 Founded in New York in 2016 by Jessica Walsh, this creative networking group has since spread to over 120 cities across 50 countries.
 In Dublin, the monthly get-togethers were started by graphic designer, Meagan Hyland and Aileen Carville, tech CEO and fashion and communications pro.
 The pair met after LWD New York put out a call for someone to start chapters in other cities, and both p

 Fergus O’Neill is the graphic designer responsible for the “Feck It, Sure It’s Grand” line of products.
-He also created a series of prints depicting twentieth-century Dublin landmarks such as the Poolbeg electricity generating station and the monumental concrete silos, now demolished, at Boland’s Mill.
+He also created a series of prints depicting 20th century Dublin landmarks, such as the Poolbeg electricity station and the now-demolished concrete silos at Boland’s Mill.
 You may have seen some of his work in Dublin’s Jam Art Factory.
-Fergus studied visual communication at Dún Laoghaire College of Art and Design, now IADT, and works from a shed in Irishtown.
-Keep Going, Sure It’s Grand.
-That could be the motto of the Irish Dublin.ie: Tell me about “Feck It, Sure It’s Grand”.
-It was in part based on the Brit
+Fergus studied visual communication at Dún Laoghaire College of Art and Design – now IADT – and works from a shed in Irishtown.
+Dublin.ie sat down with him to find out more.
+He tells u

-Dublin’s docks met the same sorry fate in the 1970s as those elsewhere around the world, the arrival of containers revolutionising shipping and decimating dockland employment.
-Work that had sustained inner-city communities for generations suddenly evaporated.
-The Docklands became empty, desolate wastelands until the first regeneration project came in the shape of Charles Haughey’s Irish Financial Services Centre in the late 1980s.
+Regenerating the Dublin Docklands Dublin’s docks met the same sorry fate in the 1970s as those elsewhere around the world.
+The arrival of containers simultaneously revolutionised shipping and decimated traditional dockland employment.
+Work that had sustained Dublin’s inner city communities for generations suddenly evaporated.
+The Docklands became empty, desolate wastelands until the first regeneration project came in the shape of Charles Haughey’s Irish Financial Services Centre (IFSC) in the late 1980s.
 The first stage of redevelopment The IFSC was developed on the north side of the Liffey behind Connolly train station.
-While banks and other financial services moved into the area, it had little impact at first on the citizens of Dublin.
-And at night there was a tumbleweed feel to th
+While the area welcomed

 I moved here a few years ago from Atlanta, Georgia and started working at Dublin Zoo.
 We’ve had six new calves here in the last three years.
 All those babies were born here so that makes them Irish!
 But really, Ireland has fantastic weather for Asian elephants because they like mild rainy days.
 Sometimes you will even see them going swimming more on rainy days.

-Mattress Mick’s got nothing on this.
+Mattress Mick’s got nothing on this place.
 This is the greatest gathering of mattresses you’ve ever seen, taking up most of the floor space in a warehouse in Glasnevin.
-With stacks and stacks of the things 20 and 30 deep, even the most sensitive of princesses could get a decent 40 winks here.
-If it wasn’t, that is, for the occasional high-pitched squishing noise coming from the machine that bales-up mattress innards in preparation for recycling.
+With stacks and stacks 20 and 30 deep, even the most sensitive of princesses could get a decent 40 winks here.
+If it wasn’t, that is, for the occasional high-pitched squishing noise coming from the machine that bales up mattress innards in preparation for recycling.
 Meet the man behind Eco Mattress Eco Mattress does two very valuable things simultaneously.
 As a social enterprise, it provides jobs and hands-on work experience for people in the north inner city.
 It also recycles old m

-We all know Grand Canal as the home of Google but unbeknownst to many, tucked among the tech giants is a building where ancient crafts are still practised, The Design Tower.
-The Tower’s seven stories of studios play host to jewellers, fashion designers, conservationists and more.
-In the fourth instalment in our series exploring The Design Tower, Dublin.ie meets sculptor and painter Elizabeth O’Kane.
+We all know Grand Canal Dock as the home of Google but, unbeknownst to many, tucked among the tech giants is a building where ancient crafts are still practiced.
+At The Design Tower, seven stories of studios play host to jewellers, fashion designers, conservationists, sculptors and more.
+In our series exploring The Design Tower, Dublin.ie meets long-time resident Elizabeth O’Kane.
 She is a sculptor and painter, who has worked at The Design Tower for almost 20 years.
-She tells us about her path to art, her craft and the building itself.
-I always wanted to be an artist but I went to quite an academic school in Northern Ireland.
-I completely messed up my art paper and thoug
+She tells us about her path to art, her cra

 The evolution of Dublin’s creative spaces In recent years, Dublin has lost some of its most important creative spaces to a building boom that’s reminiscent of the Celtic Tiger era.
-Block T in Smithfield and South Studios near Cork Street were both closed down in 2016 with a significant loss of square footage for artists, photographers, designers and writers.
+Block T and South Studios were both closed down in 2016 with a significant loss of square footage for artists, photographers, designers and writers.
 Since then, The Joinery, Moxie Studios, Monster Truck and Richmond Studios have all followed suit.
 Our vision was to create a unique, shared workplace in Dublin city centre.
 In their place, however, a new generation of coworking spaces have come along.
-And many of them are aimed specifically at servicing Dublin’s creative communities – is coming into being.
-Although they have become abundant in many European capitals in the last few years, co-working spaces are a relatively new arrival in the Dublin property market.
-In the past 12 months the number
+And many of them are aimed specifically at servicin